-2 Day Trip Itineraries – Crate Lake & Oregon Caves
+2 Day Trip Itineraries – Crater Lake & Oregon Caves

 There are two great day-trips from Jacksonville that highlight the natural diversity of Southern Oregon – Crater Lake and Oregon Caves.
 Neither drive is too challenging but each makes a full day to get there, see the sites and get back.